nolnoch/atomix/README.md

   * "Escape" will exit the program
 * Granularity options
   * Selecting which waves are rendered (n = {1, 2, 3, ...})
+  * Selecting colors for base, peak, and trough

 #### Development Platform and Possible Requirements:
 - Ubuntu 24.04 Noble